 No "grandfather clause" shall be applicable to this chapter.

-Sec.
-17.3-23. - Historic district fund.
+8.1.23 Historic district fund.

 the benefit of the Hammond Historic District shall be deposited into a dedicated fund for the purposes set

 district fund, however, the historic district fund shall be used exclusively for the purposes set forth above.